 This “fashion” café offers delicious Thai and fusion Asian style menus.
 The signature cocktail is also an unexpected variety of flavors in its fusion of chardonnay with Chinese plums.

-Bangkok is a wonderful adventure for all sensations – the visual beauty is a skyline of modern malls side by side traditional river villages, an explosion of tastes in a single bowl of noodles, a tactile experience of a relaxing Thai massage, the sounds of tuk-tuks, cars, and motorcycles honking and maneuvering their way through traffic, and the scent of the incense from a nearby Buddhist temple combined with a nearby food cart preparing for lunch.
+Volunteers in Bangkok can enjoy a wonderful adventure for all sensations – the visual beauty is a skyline of modern malls side by side traditional river villages, an explosion of tastes in a single bowl of noodles, a tactile experience of a relaxing Thai massage, the sounds of tuk-tuks, cars, and motorcycles honking and maneuvering their way through traffic, and the scent of the incense from a nearby Buddhist temple combined with a nearby food cart preparing for lunch.